sbb-design-systems/sbb-angular/projects/sbb-esta/angular-maps/accessing-map-data.md

 ### Step 2: Get all the data using the `featureLayer.queryFeatures`

-> _Note:_ Because the map does not load all data at a time, but only the ones in the active map section, you have to load the data again.
+_Note: The map does not load all data at once, but only data that is required to display the active map extent by default.
+Thus, you have to load the data again._

-When you got the layer you want, you can query it, using the `__esri.FeatureLayer`'s method `queryFeatures()`.
+When you got the layer you want, you can _query_ it, using the `__esri.FeatureLayer`'s method `queryFeatures()`.

-> _Note:_ To query a FeatureLayer you need an [`__esri.Query`](https://developers.arcgis.com/javascript/latest/api-reference/esri-tasks-support-Query.html) Object, which you can create using the `__esri.FeatureLayer`'s method `createQuery()`.
-> You can define configure the query using the [`where()` property](https://developers.arcgis.com/javascript/latest/api-reference/esri-tasks-support-Query.html#where) and other things.
-Just check out the ArcGIS Javascript Documentation.
+_Note: To query a FeatureLayer you need an [`__esri.Query`](https://developers.arcgis.com/javascript/latest/api-reference/esri-tasks-support-Query.html) Object, which you can create using the `__esri.FeatureLayer`'s method `createQuery()`.
+You can define configure the query using the [`where()` property](https://developers.arcgis.com/javascript/latest/api-reference/esri-tasks-support-Query.html#where) and other things.
+Just check out the ArcGIS Javascript Documentation._

-_app.component.ts_
+_app.component.ts_:

 ```ts
 @Component({